Whitepaper: AI Assurance Forum Report

 Compatible with standardised task catalogues

-While a quality index is designed to be at the system or solution level, it will inevitably refer to the 2-3 core tasks that a solution is designed to address.
+While a quality index is designed to be at the system or solution level, it will inevitably refer to the 27 core tasks that a solution is designed to address.
+Each reference should be to broadly recognised task catalogues as they are currently being developed in various standardisation initiatives.

-ASQI Engineer is an open-source framework for testing and assuring AI systems.
-Built for scale and reliability, it uses containerised test packages, automated assessments, and repeatable workflows to make evaluation transparent and robust.
+ASQI Engineer is an open-source framework for testing and assessing AI systems.
+Built for scale and reliability, it uses conventional test packages, automated assessments, and repeatable workflows to make evaluation transparent and robust.

-With ASQI Engineer, organisations also run ASQIs that they have created themselves, giving teams full control and confidence in AI quality.
+With ASQI Engineers, organisations also run ASQIs that they have created themselves, giving teams full control and confidence in AI quality.

 We invite interested communities to pilot and co-create this approach.
-See it in action with the beta Chatbot ASQI — a real-world use case showing how indicators, technical tests, and governance requirements come together.
+Test it is within with the beta Chatbot ASQI — a real-world use case showing how indicators, technical tests, and governance requirements come together.